Non-Robustness of the Cluster-Robust Inference: with a Proposal of a New Robust Method: Proofs

 Thus, the inequality \eqref{eq:theta_mom1} follows by $\beta > \alpha > 1$.

 Second, we show that

 holds for any $z$.
 Using Markov's inequality and the fact that $\mathbb{E}[Z_{gi}]<\infty$ holds by Assumption \ref{a:cluster}.\ref{a:cluster:rv}, we obtain

-Finally, the extended negatively dependence condition is sufficient for the tail independence as required by equation (2.9) in Zhang, Shen, and Wang (2009).
+Finally, the extended negatively dependence condition is sufficient for the tail independence as required by equation (2.9) in \citet{ZhShWe09}.
 By our equations \eqref{eq:theta_mom1} and \eqref{eq:theta_mom2}, their Conditions H1 and H2 are satisfied.
 Then, their Theorem 3.1 and Remark 3.2 yield